 In 1976 volunteers completed the next 6.5 miles of trail, now called the Thornapple Creek and Eau Claire Dells Segments.
-The 5.9 mile Plover River Segment was constructed during Mobile Skills Crew projects between 2010 and 2013.
+The 5.9 mile Plover River Segment was constructed during MSC events in 2010-2013.

 Get Involved on the Trail

 We promote use of the Trail for recreation and education.
-An example is participation in the Ice Age Trail Alliance’s Saunters Program by the Wausau School District.
+The Wausau School District, for example, is a longtime participant in Ice Age Trail Alliance’s Saunters program.

 The chapter holds several workdays and events each year.
 Examples are winter snowshoe events, spring wildflower hikes, fall colors hike and a chapter Hike-A-Thon.
-Check our events calendar and Facebook page for details on upcoming activities.
+Check the Alliance events calendar and the chapter’s Facebook page for details on upcoming activities.

 To learn more about chapter activities or for hiker support contact: